-A medium to a medium-heavy rod is essential to fishing hard reaction baits effectively.
+A medium to a medium-heavy rod is essential to fishing hard, reaction, baits effectively.
+With that, one that has a fast action tip will help you feel the bite and set the hook well.
 They have a ton of backbone and that tip produces just enough sensitivity to feel when you get a bite but more than enough to reel in huge catches from very far away.

 A quality baitcasting reel is almost as essential as having a good rod.
 You want a reel that is easy to manage, and one that is a little bit slower.
 We recommend a gear ratio of 6.3:1.
 The slower moving reel will allow you to fish at drastically different speeds.
 You can always reel in faster to take in more line or you can reel in slower in colder water with a reel like this.